 Additionally, because session-level verification is performed on the basis of LU name rather than on the basis of user name, it is necessary to restrict the users that are authorized to use those particular LU names.
 This is done via the RACF APPCPORT class.
 By defining a profile in this class with the name of an LU, you can use its access list to control who can initiate or accept APPC conversations with that LU on this system.

 Extra IMS command for securing conversations

 The IMS support for APPC includes an extra command for securing LU 6.2 conversations into IMS.
-The options are as follows: RACF calls are made to check access to transactions, using the TIMS class.
-Additionally, a complete security environment for the user ID that is provided by the IMS server adapter is set up in the dependent region.
-This is the recommended option.
+The options are as follows:

 /SECURE APPC FULL